joshwadd/End2end_Driving_Keras/README.md

 ## Data Augmentation and Preprocessing

-To prevent the CNN archi
+To prevent the CNN architecture from over-fitting to the training data set and to increase

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwOTMwNzAyOSwtNDAyNTQxNjIyLC0xMD
+eyJoaXN0b3J5IjpbLTEzNjY1MDMxODMsLTQwMjU0MTYyMiwtMT
-Q4MDgxNDldfQ==
+A0ODA4MTQ5XX0=
 -->